anumkhanit/anumkhanit/README.md

 # Other Skills

 ### Written Communication
-I create tutorials/guides for a diverse range of audiences, specializing in Information Technology topics.
+I create tutorials/guides for a diverse range of audiences, specializing in Information Technology and Cybersecurity topics only.

 # Technical Skills